classydeveloper/HackerRank/README.md

 # HackerRank
-Java implementations to HackerRank Challenges
+Java 8 implementations to HackerRank Challenges

+This project is integrated with the following.
+- GitHub
+- Junit